vibansal/HapCUT2/README.md

 The tarball of the source code (hapcut2.tar.gz) can be downloaded here.
 The latest source code is available from  https://github.com/pjedge/hapcut2

-Additional code for generating fragment files for HapCUT2 is also provided.
+### CODE for generating haplotype fragment files from 10X barcoded BAM files

+See README file in the '10X' folder for instructions